sirius073/RetroCraftHub/README.md

 You should have MongoDb database installed on your device.
 Create a database with collections freelancers, recruiters, notifiction and jobpage
-Then open VS code.
-And in the terminal install the following using the "npm install":-
+Then open VS code, and in the terminal install the following using the "npm install":-

     "async": "^3.2.5",

     "bcryptjs": "^2.4.3",